claudioandre-br/packages/john-the-ripper/readme.md

 To install John the Ripper by downloading the .zip file and installing manually, follow these steps:

-* Try to find out if your computer is running a 32-bit or 64-bit version of Windows.
+* Only for 64-bit version of Windows.
 See also [this](https://support.microsoft.com/en-us/help/827218/how-to-determine-whether-a-computer-is-running-a-32-bit-version-or-64).
-* Click the link of the 32-bit or 64-bit .zip to download the appropriate file to your machine.
+* Download the win_x64.zip file to your machine.
-* Only the file win_x64.zip (or win_x32.zip) is required.
 * Navigate to where you downloaded the file and double click the compressed file [1].
-* Extract the John .zip file to a directory such as `C:\john-the-ripper`.
+* Extract it to a directory such as `C:\john-the-ripper`.
 * Start a command prompt.
 * Navigate to the directory you extracted the .zip file, e.g., `cd C:\john-the-ripper\run`.
 * Run JtR: